DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 Symbol.all_symbols.last # => :my_new_symbol
 ```

 Why I didn't do something like `Symbol.all_symbols.include?(:my_new_symbol)`?
 The reason is that such a call will always return `true`: `:my_new_symbol` will be initialized and added to the table _before_ the `.include?` call.
-At this moment experienced functional programmers should feel disguisted because this sounds like something not pure at all 🙂
+At this moment experienced functional programmers should feel disgusted because this sounds like something not pure at all 🙂

-> For more details read "Understanding how symbols differ from strings" chapter in [Polished Ruby Programming](https://www.amazon.com/Polished-Ruby-Programming-maintainable-high-performance-ebook/dp/B093TH9P7C) by Jeremy Evants
+> For more details read "Understanding how symbols differ from strings" chapter in [Polished Ruby Programming](https://www.amazon.com/Polished-Ruby-Programming-maintainable-high-performance-ebook/dp/B093TH9P7C) by Jeremy Evans

 Let's think why the list of symbols was not empty when we accessed it for first time.
 Firstly, Ruby standard library contains some symbols which are already loaded.
 Secondly, if we look at the symbol list closer we might see some old friends like `:sort`, which is the name of the method for sorting enumerables.
 Turns out that tokens representing constants, variable names, method names, class names and so on are stored _in the same table_!